MCP Server (Legacy Version)¶

 Toolset: member

-Function: Query the member list
+Function: Query member list

 Parameters: